ashour/ios-ota-phraseapp-starter/README.md

-# A Working Example of an iOS App with PhraseApp Over the Air Translations
+# A Starting Point for a Working Example of an iOS App with PhraseApp Over the Air Translations
 This repo and app are companions to a PhraseApp blog article.

 ## Installation